Kilimanjaro: Machame Route - 8 Days

 Day 2

 Meet your guides and porters after breakfast this morning, then take the opportunity to organise your gear before setting off to the Machame Gate – the south-western entrance to the Mt Kilimanjaro National Park.
-On the way, stop into one of the clothes lending offices of Kilimanjaro Porters Assistance Projects and learn how their program, supported by the Intrepid Foundation, is assisting porters.
 Begin your hike around lunch time, starting with a stroll through the rainforest, looking out for some of the many brightly coloured birds here.
 Set up camp at Machame in the mid-afternoon, ready for your first night on Kilimanjaro!
 The huts fell into disrepair some years ago, so with the help of the porters, you’ll be setting up tents for the night.
 Tonight, enjoy a meal prepared by the porters and savour the first night of sleeping outdoors.

 Day 3